akhargha/trincoll_scheduler/README.md

 Project by Anupam Khargharia.

 ## Overview
-This course scheduler is a course scheduler and sharing tool to streamline the process of course scheduling and planning events/meetings with friends.
+This is a course scheduler and sharing tool to streamline the process of course scheduling and planning events/meetings with friends.
 This scheduler adds visualizations to your schedule and acts as a platform to share your schedule with your friends so that they are aware of your time commitments when making plans (and vice-versa!)

 ## Key Features
 1. (TBD)<ins>Course Input:</ins> Input your course code and the app will auto-fetch all the course details.
 No need to manually enter course details like times and names now!